apecloud/kubeblocks.io/blog/does-containerization-affect-the-performance-of-databases.md

 3. gVisor

-   gVisor is a container runtime implemented using user-space virtualization technology, with enhanced isolation and security.
-It utilizes its own kernel implementation, known as "Sandboxed Kernel", to run inside containers.
+   gVisor is a cutting-edge container runtime that leverages user-space virtualization to deliver enhanced security and isolation.
+At the heart of gVisor is a unique "Sandboxed Kernel" that operates within the container itself, simulating and managing the operating system's interfaces.

-   The Sandboxed Kernel in gVisor provides emulation and management of operating system interfaces within the container.
-Applications and processes within the container are isolated from the host kernel, preventing direct access to or impact on host kernel resources.
-While this isolation technology improves security, it may introduce some additional system calls and I/O performance overhead compared to traditional container runtimes.
+   This clever design ensures that containerized applications are kept separate from the Host Kernel, preventing them from directly meddling with or accessing the host's resources.
+Although this approach significantly boosts security, it's worth noting that it might also lead to a slight increase in syscalls and I/O performance overhead when compared to more conventional container runtimes.

 <img src='https://kubeblocks.io/images/Architecture-of-gVisor.png'  alt="Architecture of gVisor"  width='80%' style={{margin: "0 10%"}} />
 <div style={{ display: "flex", justifyContent: "center", margin: "-6px 0 10px", fontSize: "12px" }}>Fig. 5.
 Architecture of gVisor